rodonguyen/vres_code_2021/Documents/Final_Poster_2022/README.md

 ![poster](VRES_poster.png)

-Acknowledgement: Thank you Nhi Kieu for your feedback and assistance.
-This poster cannot be as aesthetic without it.
+Acknowledgement: Thank you Nhi Kieu for your feedback.
+This poster cannot be as aesthetic without you.

 # Best Research Poster Award